EOEA has a designated RAO who will receive and respond to your public records requests.

 MassHealth may provide health and dental care for people who are age 65 and older and individuals who need long-term-care services.

+The Family Caregiver Support Program is free.
 This program can help you care for a member of your family.
 A Caregiver Specialist will create a plan and give you tips and support.

 Find certified Assisted Living Residences (ALRs) in Massachusetts near you.